Slayingripper/HuananzhiX99_BIOS_mods-English/Erying 11gen/README.md

 Erying 11gen

 A free assembly, no links, no advertising.
-Adequate price up to 13000р. for the option with i7-11800H or higher (April 2023), you can then consider something on the usual i5-12400 and the usual mother.
+Adequate price up to 13000 rub. for the option with i7-11800H or higher (April 2023), you can then consider something on the usual i5-12400 and the usual mother.

 The ES 11800H differs from the ES 11980HK only by the overclocking potential.
 Both have a free multiplier.
 The first stability at 4.60GHz on average, the second at 4.80GHz.
 But in general, it depends on the copy.